aplteam/Tatin/docs/FirstStepsWithTatin.md

 #### How does a package look like on disk?

-Let's have a look into the directory `/Foo/packages/aplteam-MarkAPL-11.0.1`:
+To answer this question we need to look into the directory `/Foo/packages/aplteam-MarkAPL-11.0.1`:

 ```
 apl-dependencies.txt